-- 1. Respectful words and actions to all - 2.
-Stop playing when the warning bell rings and line up for the final bell.
+1. Respectful words and actions to all

+2. Stop playing when the warning bell rings and line up for the final bell.

-There are also rules that are specific to the different areas on the playground (play apparatus, tether ball, handball courts, basketball courts, grass areas, etc.) to ensure safe and respectful play.
+Some rules are specific to the different areas on the playground (play apparatus, tether ball, handball courts, basketball courts, grass areas, etc.) to ensure safe and respectful play.